 St Mary and St Michael’s has strong links with the primary schools in the parish.
 The vicar has traditionally been a governor of Fawcett School, latterly of the Trumpington Federation, while other clergy and several members of the congregation have served or are serving on the various school boards.

 Members of the congregation are familiar faces thanks to the popular Open the Book assemblies.
-These are currently given in two primary schools, with a third team being assembled to extend this in autumn 2018.

 Support for pre-school families